Home

 Family tradition records that Elizabeth I gave this Sir Francis Drake jewel to him sometime between 1540-1595.
 Although the date on the jewel appears to be 1586, it possibly was given later in commemoration of Drake's role in the defeat of the Spanish Armada in 1588.

 He is shown wearing the jewel in a portrait painted in 1591.
-You need to really look closely to see the jewel he's wearing at his waist level...sorry, it's barely distinquishable in this photo.
+You need to really look closely to see the jewel he's wearing at his waist level...sorry, it's barely distinguishable in this photo.
 I wondered where a man would wear such a jewel.

 Inside are two miniatures